-Before creating your risk management plan, it’s important to understand the definition of “risk.”
+Before creating your risk management plan, it’s essential to understand the definition of “risk.”

-A risk that has been realized is an event or incident.
-In cybersecurity, the term “event” refers to some unusual and observable occurrence: someone tries to breach the system.
+A risk that has happened is an event or incident.
+In cybersecurity, the term “event” refers to some unusual and observable occurrence, such as someone trying to breach the system.
 If the breach attempt succeeds, that’s an “incident.”
 In other words, a cybersecurity incident is an event that results in damage or exposure to information security assets and operations.

-Once you’ve fully grasped the meaning of risk, you can begin managing it.
-The risk management process involves a series of actions, like stepping stones, each leading to the next and each important to your risk management program.
+Once you fully understand the meaning of risk, you can begin managing it.
+The risk management process involves a series of actions, each leading to the next and each important to your risk management program.

 - Risk identification